ovotech/avro-mock-generator/README.md

   - `key`: the `type` (or `logicalType`)
   - `value`: should be a generator function `(type, context) => value` where - `type`: the content of the `type` field in the schema, either a `string` for simple type, or the type configuration for complex types - `context`: an object with contextual data, including the `generators`
     It is possible to override the default generators, and add support for extra types/logicalTypes by providing
+- `pickUnion`: Array of strings to drive which member of union type to choose.
+Can be the short name of fully namespaced names.
+When this option is not provided, the first element in the union will be chosen

 ## Supported Avro features